nix-community/home-manager/README.md

 Note, the Home Manager library is exported by the flake under `lib.hm`.

-When using flakes, switch to new configurations as you do for the whole system (e. g. `nixos-rebuild switch --flake <path>`) instead of using the `home-manager` command line tool.
+When using flakes, switch to new configurations with `home-manager switch --flake <path>`.

 Releases
 --------